Digimon: Premise

-While some digimon act like wild beasts, many form small societies and follow governing bodies such as the Royal Knights or Digimon Sovereign.
-Digimon can grow through evolution (or "digivolution" in most English-language dubs) by absorbing additional data and changing forms; the process is normally linear but there are other methods.
+While some Digimon act like wild beasts, there are many who form small societies and follow governing bodies.
+Digimon can change through evolution (or "digivolution" in most English-language dubs), where they absorb additional data that allows them to change forms.
+This process is normally linear, but there are other methods, depending upon the media within the franchise.
 For example, "Jogress" (a portmanteau of "joint progress"; "DNA Digivolution" in most English-language dubs) is when two or more Digimon combine into a single being.
-Though evolution can occur naturally, Digimon can progress faster and into stronger forms when partnered with a human.
+Though evolution can occur naturally, Digimon can progress into stronger forms more quickly, when they are partnered with a human.